langwatch/better-agents/docs/PHILOSOPHY.md

 ├── prompts/                 # Versioned prompt files for team collaboration │   └── sample_prompt.yaml
 ├── prompts.json             # Prompt registry
-├── .mcp.json                # MCP server configuration
+├── .mcp.json                # MCP server configuration (universal)
+├── .cursor/mcp.json         # Symlink to .mcp.json for Cursor
 ├── AGENTS.md                # Development guidelines
+├── CLAUDE.md                # References AGENTS.md for Claude Code
 ├── .env                     # Environment variables
 └── .gitignore
 ```

 The structure and guidelines on `AGENTS.md` ensure every new feature required for the coding assistant is properly tested, evaluated, and that the prompts are versioned.

-The `.mcp.json` comes with all the right MCPs set up so you coding assistant becomes an expert in your framework of choice and know where to find new tools.
+The `.mcp.json` comes with all the right MCPs set up so your coding assistant becomes an expert in your framework of choice and in writing Scenario tests for your agent.
+All AI coding editors are configured automatically - `.cursor/mcp.json` symlinks to the root config for Cursor, and `CLAUDE.md` references `AGENTS.md` for Claude Code.

 [`scenarios/`](https://github.com/langwatch/scenario) tests guarantee the agent behaves as expected, which simulates a conversation with the agent making sure it does what expected.